More than 500 Reviews & stars on REVIEWS.io

 What should I do if the test result is positive?

-If one or more of the STDs tested have been discovered, you should speak to a doctor about treatment options.
-In the case of bacterial STDs (e.g. chlamydia, gonorrhea and syphilis), you should immediately start treatment prescribed by a doctor.
-In the case of viral STDs (e.g. HIV), you will need to clarify with your doctor how you can best treat the infection and the associated symptoms.
-With proper treatment of the infection, you can still enjoy a long and sexual life.
+If one or more of the STDs tested have been discovered, you should speak to your doctor about treatment options.
+With proper treatment of the infection, you can still enjoy a long and healthy sexual life.

 Allgemeine Therapieempfehlungen